thojmr/PregnancyPlus/README.md

 ![ChaStudio GUI](https://github.com/thojmr/KK_PregnancyPlus/blob/master/images/P%2BGUI.PNG)

 ## Notes
 - Modding this game is new to me, so dont expect this to feel like a finished product.
-More like an interesting way to learn C# for me
+More like an interesting way to learn C#
 - Clothing clips through at max size, so try it without clothing if you are experiencing issues
 - This is currently only available in Character Studio, you should see additional sliders below the KK_Pregnancy slider

 ## How to download
-(Comming Soon) Check the Koikatsu Discord "Mod Sharing" channel for the latest releases, or build it yourself.
+Check the Koikatsu Discord "Mod Sharing" channel for the latest releases, or build it yourself.
 Explained further below.

 ## How to install
 Almost all plugins are installed in the same way.
 If there are any extra steps needed they will be added to the plugin descriptions below.